IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 and the ISOC/IETF LLC Agreement ({{IETF-LLC-OA}}) and replaced by the IETF LLC Executive Director.

-IAOC: IETF Administrative Oversight Committee, a committe that oversaw IETF administrative activity, obsoleted by this document and replaced by the LLC Board.
+IAOC: IETF Administrative Oversight Committee, a committee that oversaw IETF administrative activity, obsoleted by this document and replaced by the LLC Board.